 1. The Board of Regents' Rules and Regulations establish policy concerning members of the faculty or staff of component institutions of The University of Texas System engaging in Outside Employment and encompasses, Dual State Employment, as well.
 In addition, the Regents' Rules and Regulations address the issue of employment in two positions within state and/or United States government.
-The Appropriations Bill, 68th Legislature, sets forth certain provisions pertaining only to Dual State Employment with the State, and are enumerated in this policy.
+Chapter 667 of the Government Code contains certain provisions pertaining to multiple Employment with the State, and are enumerated in this policy.
 Employees who are legally employed in two positions within state government (multiple component institutions; component institution/state agency; component institution/other institution of higher education) are subject to the following provisions, and are to be informed of these provisions prior to being placed in such Dual State Employment status:

 - 1.1 Separate leave records will be maintained for each such employment.

 - 1.2 Time worked in one position may not be used as additional tenure credit for purposes of longevity or annual leave accrued for the other position.

 - 1.3 Upon termination of one employment, the leave balances accrued under that employment may not be transferred to the remaining employment.

 - 1.4 Total state contribution towards the employee's group insurance will be limited to no more than the amount specified in the current Appropriations Bill for full-time active employees.
 The employee may choose the insurance program of only one of the employing entities for the employee and/or dependents.
 That entity shall contribute the total state contribution.

 - 1.5 The employee will be entitled to receive longevity payment for no more than one employment.